Jessweb87/web-sprint-challenge-advanced-web-applications/README.md

 A web server is a computer that stores code for a website, or a program that runs on this computer.
 These servers share code across the world at all times.
 When we load a site, its served to us by these servers, upon user request.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
-POST, GET, PUT, DELETE Create, Read, Update, Delete
+POST, GET, PUT, DELETE Create, Read, Update, Delete.